lilianricaud/patterning-complexity/english/salingaros_pattern_mining.md

 The complexity of the best, most humanly adapted living configurations, which solve more than one design problem simultaneously, is high.
 A setting that has positive effects on the user’s wellbeing probably has several patterns working together to satisfy a combination of system dynamics (some of which are not obvious).
 So a researcher trying to document patterns must first disentangle them from one another.

+Because a living pattern solves a group of linked problems, its complexity is often underestimated.
+Most living patterns have evolved in context, embedded in highly complex adaptive systems from which they cannot be easily isolated. **They work because they satisfy many different system dynamics (some of which may not even be known)**.
+Ignoring adaptation and complexity can lead to superficial solutions that prove inadequate or wrong.
+Typologies that fail to solve a problem adaptively, yet are tried again and again despite their poor utility, fool us because they could solve one part of a problem.
+They also generate some serious problems in other parts of the system.

 ## Observe, starting by what is known

 As in most scientific research, you first detect known patterns.